datalayer/jupyter-ui/jep/README.md

 A base widget toolkit is in-scope of this JEP.
 Reactivity and collaborative are out-of-scope of this JEP.

-It should be possible for a React.js widget to share a global state with a widget deveoper in another technology (Vue.js, Svelte...).
+It should be possible for a React.js widget to share a global state with a widget developed in another technology (Vue.js, Svelte...).
 This can be achieved by a adequate global state/store system that is not restricted a single technology (so should be `polyglot`).
 This can be defined in subsequent JEP.

 Reactivity to support features like [Jupyter Widgets](https://github.com/jupyter-widgets) can be defined in subsequent JEP.
 The current implementation of Jupyter Widgets relies on [Backbone.js](https://backbonejs.org) for which a successor would be welcome.
 We could imagine relying on the collaborative feature based on CRDT (Conflict-free replicated data types).